LaSav/restful-aws/README.md

 ## TODO:

+- Fix undefined user on docker start.
+Only errors when you remain logged in and stop the containers.
-1. Add 'Cancel' on edit event page
+- Add 'Cancel' on edit event page
-2. CI/CD
+- CI/CD